"Anyone who challenges the prevailing orthodoxy finds himself silenced with surprising effectiveness.

 According to Geoffrey Callender, as quoted by David Coke and Alan Borg, Vauxhall Gardens, p.120, Peter Monamy "sprang into fame with a bold treatment of the capture of Porto Bello which drew the whole town to Vauxhall Gardens".
 Callender was notable for several things, but accurate scholarship was not one of them.
 The truth is that Monamy distinguished himself by sheer hard work at grassroots level, over twenty years and more, and he had come into reputation by about the mid-1720s.

-By 1726 or 1727 Monamy had come to the notice of George Vertue, who penned an inaccurate and garbled account of his life, but correctly reported his elevation to the livery of the Painter-Stainers Company, and his donation of the very large painting which is still to be seen there.
-This followed his major commission and completion of four major paintings recording the battle triumphs of George Byng, Viscount Torrington, which are dated 1725.
+By 1726 or 1727 Monamy attracted the notice of George Vertue, who penned an inaccurate and garbled account of his life, but correctly reported his elevation to the livery of the Painter-Stainers Company, and his donation of the very large painting which is still to be seen there.
+This followed his major commission and completion of four large paintings recording the battle triumphs of George Byng, Viscount Torrington, which can be uniformly dated to 1725.

 His progress: 1728-1740.
 Twelve years.